Managing Snowflake connections

 For MacOS and Linux systems, Snowflake CLI requires the config.toml file to limit its file permissions to read and write for the file owner only.
 To set the file required file permissions execute the following commands:

-chown $USER connections.toml
+chown $USER config.toml

-chmod 0600 connections.toml
+chmod 0600 config.toml

 Copy